sujaldev/college/src/sem1/llb/assignment2.md

 1. The Indian Constitution guarantees an independent judiciary system, NJAC would have violated this by including the executive in the process of appointment of judges.

+---

+<h4>Q3) Mention federal and unitary features of the Indian Constitution.
+Justify why India is called a "Quasi-federal
+State" or a "Union of States" and not a federation.</h4>

+In a federal form of government power is distributed between the central and the state government, whereas in a unitary form of government, power is concentrated in one single authority.
+The Indian constitution is often described as federal in structure with unitary characteristics.
+Some of its federal features are:

+1. Dual Government: A central government exists for the centre and state governments for each state.
+2. Distribution of Powers: The Indian Constitution declares the scope of matters for which central, state or even both types of governments are responsible.
+3. Supremacy of the Constitution: In case of disputes, whatever is written in the Constitution is considered supreme.
+4. Independence of Judiciary: The judiciary branch is entirely isolated from the other branches to ensure objectivity and justice.

+Some of the unitary features of the Indian Constitution are:

+1. States in India are not provided the safeguard that are typically provided for states in a federal system.
+2. India only offers single-citizenship, whereas, federal constitutions allow dual citizenship, one for the state and one of the centre.
+3. The Indian Constitution is applicable at both the union and the state level, which is a feature of a unitary government.
+4. In case a subject is not mentioned in the scopes declared by the Indian Constitution, the residuary power is distributed to the central government.
+5. In a state of emergency, the powers of the state governments are limited.

+In a quasi-federal state, the distribution of power between the state government and the central government is unequal, and as we can observe from the aforementioned points, the Indian Constitution distributes more power to the central government.
+Thus, India is referred to as a "Quasi-Federal State".

+Article 1 of the Indian Constitution describes India as a "Union of States".
+This is because the Indian Union was not formed as a result of an agreement between the states and the states are not provided the right to secede from the federation.